MuteAl1Chat/MuteAl1Chat/README.md

-- 👋 Hi, I’m Oraz Makhmetov
+- 👋 Hi, I’m Oraz Makhmetov, junior at FIU
-- 👀 I’m interested in data analysis
+- 👀 I’m interested in data analysis, data science, business analytics
-- 🌱 I’m currently learning data physical structures
+- 🌱 I’m currently learning data physical structures, machine learning
-- 💞️ I’m looking to get an internship
+- 💞️ I’m looking to get an internship, to get practical experience in the field of Data Analytics!
 - 📫 You can reach by email: omakh003@fiu.edu

 <!---